nathansit/basic-timer/README.md

 # basic-timer
 My custom shell script for timing purposes!
 Looks even better with termdown installed.

+# Dependencies
+termdown<br />
+zenity<br />
+These are needed in order for the timer to fully work!<br />
+They can be installed in Ubuntu at least, I think..

 # Installation
 Clone the repository and then run <code>./install.sh</code>